Mathnerd314/stroscot/docs/Reference/Syntax.rst

 Syntax
 ######

 Almost everything in Stroscot is an expression.
-Values are numbers, booleans, and character strings of text.
 But there's also block statements and layout.

 Unicode
 =======